FaisalRana/ParksLookupAPI.Solution/README.md

 Swagger was utilized in this program to provide documenetation and an map of the endpoints of this project.
-After running the project succesfully, please navigate to https://localhost:5001/swagger/index.html
+After running the project succesfully, please navigate to https://localhost:5001/swagger/index.html Here you can see all the working endpoints for this API.

 ![Image of appsettings.json example](/ParksLookup.Solution/ParksLookup/wwwroot/images/Swagger.png)